Installation and Setup

 Self-signed Xray domain

-If your Xray instance uses a domain with a self-signed certificate, add the certificate to IDEA as described here.
+If your JFrog Platform instance uses a domain with a self-signed certificate, add the certificate to IDEA as described here.

 Scanning and Viewing the Results